aammd/Habitat_Filtering/MS/OrgSize.md

 Why should the strenght of environmental filtering decrease with organism size? there are two possible mechanisms that may make communities of smaller organisms more strongly filtered.
 At the individual level, organisms which are very small maybe able to find microhabitats in a way that mitigates varation abmong patches. smaller organisms also have simpler metabolisms.
 Bacteria are often able to consume a wide variety of carbon sources.
 Bacteria can even use environmental DNA, or transfer plasmids among unrelated cells, acquiring new functions.

+Dispersion -- this hypothesis also tells us something about how we should expect to see communities change over time.

 The individual-level effects suggested by the size-plasticity hypothesis are difficult to test because of population level processes: especially dispersal.
 At the population level, smaller organisms may also show less of a relationship with environmental variation. if smaller organisms disperse more rapidly, then we would expect to see populations of smaller species maintained, even in patches where they have negative population growth rates (i.e. mass effects). smaller organisms have higher growth rates, higher rates of turnover, and shorter generation times.
 This suggests that they could persiste in highly variable or fluctuation habitats, purely by demographic processes.
 Also, they could stick aroun by evolution, as they have larger effects population sizes (does mutation rate show an effect with regard to population size?). rapid evolution to antiobotics is well know.
 In both cases, therefore, space is an issue -- the processes of dispersal can either exaggerate or diminish the effects seen by Farjalla et al.